 The Institute understands that non-FMC reporting entities' annual reports are not assessed for compliance by the FMA.
 This means that a significant number of annual reports are prepared by companies and placed on their websites without being monitored for completeness and inclusion of all required information.
 However, for entities that are to have the financial statements audited, ISA 720 (NZ) requires the auditors to audit other information included in the annual report.
-Changes to s 211 of the Companies Act 1993 will not deliver significant improvements if this section continues to be unenforced.
+Changes to s 211 of the Companies Act 1993 will not deliver significant improvements if the annual reports of non-FMC reporting entities continue to go unregulated.
 This is discussed further in the legislative recommendations below.

 Furthermore, guidance for preparing annual reports for charities and government organisations was not always clear or aligned.
-See Table A2.1 in Appendix 2 for a list of guidance documents relevant to this research and Tables 4 and 5 in Section 4 of this report to understand the nuances in the existing reporting framework.
+See Table A3.1 in Appendix 3 for a list of guidance documents relevant to this research and the observations in Section 4.2.1 to understand the nuances in the existing reporting framework.

-8.2 Recommendation 2: Change legislation to meet user needs and align with global best practice
+8.2 Recommendation 2: Change legislation to better meet user needs and align with global best practice in relation to the reporting of information to shareholders and external users